Roleplaying Game Submissions

 Chaosium has published several art books on the Cthulhu mythos, including a coloring book, which have been extremely well-received.
 The Guide to Glorantha and Glorantha Sourcebook are non-game books that do not fit within the category of our fiction line.
 We have other such books in the works.

-We will entertain ideas for other unusual types of book like this.
+We will entertain ideas for other unusual types of books like this.
 They should be related to one of our games or settings.
 Other unusual items, such as the Miskatonic University Graduate Kit were extremely well-received.
 We do not need mere ideas – we need finished product.
 If you have an idea, work it into a solid product and send us the final text.

 Proposals that we don't want at this time

 - Michael Moorcock’s Eternal Champion, Larry Niven’s Ringworld, Wendy & Richard Pini’s ElfQuest - Chaosium does not currently have the rights to produce new materials in these settings.

 - Magic World - we have no plans to publish further scenarios or supplements (however, you may wish to propose a Magic World product yourself under license).

 - Universal or Generic Supplements.